cybrd0ne/cybersec-toolsbox/forensics/generic/evtxtools/README.md

 _No index pattern is required anymore :-)_

-__DC 07.2022:
+###### DC 07.2022:
-     For now ES host and API token are hardcoded, requires VPN connection to ES; Sugested index pattern: logs-windows-evtximport-YYYY.MM.DD to work with default security detection Modified to work with datastreams (__opcode:create hardcoded) Changes to current ECS schema
+For now ES host and API token are hardcoded, requires VPN connection to ES;

+Sugested index pattern: logs-windows-evtximport-YYYY.MM.DD to work with default security detection

+Modified to work with datastreams (`__opcode:create` hardcoded)

+Changes to current ECS schema

-     Supported
+Supported Windows logs
     'Security.evtx',
     'System.evtx',
     'Windows PowerShell.evtx'
     'Microsoft-Windows-WinRM%4Operational.evtx',
     'Microsoft-Windows-RemoteDesktopServices-RdpCoreTS%4Operational.evtx'

-     If you receive "OSError: failed to fill whole buffer" means the evtx files are 0bytes __
+If you receive "OSError: failed to fill whole buffer" means the evtx files are 0bytes

+TODO: ingest into datastreams

 ### Usage